JosephJvB/tony-g/README.md

 ### todo:

-1. deploy go lambda to run on chron. can accept payload { "year": int }.
+- [x] deploy go lambda to run on chron. can accept payload { "year": int }.
 Create now that's what I call melon music playlists
-2. continue tony-g2 to replace tony2 service scraping from youtube.
+- [] continue tony-g2 to replace tony2 service scraping from youtube.
 Should I do this one?
 Or just resurrect old service?
 Nah let's keep pushing I reckon. that original service is ah, not good!

-- nah I'm gonna resurrect old tony...
-And focus on my promotion.
+  - do I keep using same google sheets data tho?
+Yeah I guess even tho I don't like it.
+  - I wish I had kept a similar sheet where all tracks get added in, but when I first did it I only added missing tracks.
+  - I do think tracking parsed videos is OK tho.

-3. make api gateway lambda that can turn apple playlist into spotify playlist.
+- [] make api gateway lambda that can turn apple playlist into spotify playlist.